ekanshsaxena/ekanshsaxena/README.md

 ## About

-I am Ekansh Saxena.
-I am a final-year undergraduate student at Madan Mohan Malaviya University of Technology,Gorakhpur.
-I am a Software Development Engineering Intern at [Expedia Group](https://www.expediagroup.com/home/default.aspx), along with this I love to solve problems based on Data Structures and Algorithm.
-I also do Competitive Programming in my free time.
+My name is Ekansh Saxena.
+I recently completed my B-Tech (IT) degree from Madan Mohan Malaviya University of Technology in Gorakhpur.
+Currently, I work as a Software Development Engineer at [Expedia Group](https://www.expediagroup.com/home/default.aspx).
+One of my passions is problem-solving using Data Structures and algorithms.
+I also enjoy traveling, and some of my past trips include Kerala and Mathura.

 <table>
   <tr>